CANDI: Hybrid Discrete-Continuous Diffusion Models: Architectural and Algorithmic Details

+\paragraph{Training Objective} Given that our model is learning the posterior $P_{\theta}(\cdot | X_t)$, we use the following objective:

+This objective serves as a suitable optimization target as it uses the number of corrupt positions, $1-\alpha(t)$, to balance the prediction loss across all time-steps.
+This ensures that each corrupt position recieves equal weighting, regardless of the gloval time $t$.

+Furthermore, this corresponds to the ELBO for standard masked diffusion, differing by the forward noising kernel.
+This demonstrates that hybrid diffusion can be achieved by simply re-purposing the existing framework from masked diffusion.

-To remedy this, we add a learnable bias vector $b \in \mathbb{R}^d$, where $d$ is the embedding dimension for the model.
+\paragraph{Corruption Bias} One crucial component of the hybrid denoising process is the masked variable $M_t$, which indicates which positions in $X_t$ are corrupted and which positions are clean.
+We implement this component of the schedule using a learnable bias vector $b \in \mathbb{R}^d$, where $d$ is the embedding dimension for the model.
 Specifically, if the position $i$ has $M_t[i] = 0$, we calculate the embedding as:

 Clean positions where $M_t[j] = 1$ are calculated as $e_j = W \tilde{X}_t[j]$.
-This bias provides a learnable signal that the model uses to identify which positions require denoising.
+In practice, we set $\lambda=.5$.
+This bias ensures that the architecture reflects the theoretical definition of the denoising process, which requires some kind of variable to indicate which positions are corrupted or clean.

+Furthermore, this choice of implementation allows for the \textbf{unification between this hybrid and masked denoising processes}.
 When $\lambda = 1$, all corrupted positions receive the same bias embedding, recovering the behavior of masked diffusion.
-This architectural modification is part of our CANDI framework, as our goal is to explicitly provide clean positions for the model to condition on.

 \paragraph{Preconditioning} Following the work of \citet{karras2022elucidating}, we use pre-conditioning to ensure that the model inputs are roughly the same magnitude across different time regions.
-However, as our framework also uses clean inputs in some positions, we must take care not to rescale clean positions, as this would decrease their magnitude relative to corrupted positions and potentially result in worse performance.
-As the noisy input is projected to the embedding space using the model embedding table, we use the following preconditioning function $f$ given embeddings $Y_t$, mask $M_t$, and continuous noise value $\sigma(t)$:
+Our preconditioning is designed to ensure that the clean positions maintain the same magnitude while the noisy positions are rescaled to ensure the magnitude of inputs remain the same across time-steps.
+We define the preconditioning function $f$ given embeddings $Y_t$, mask $M_t$, and continuous noise value $\sigma(t)$ as follows:

+By leveraging the mask vector $M_t$, our preconditioning function ensures that the magnitudes for the clean positions remain the same, whereas the noisy positions are rescaled to ensure stable magnitudes across timesteps.